ni/spec-server-proxy/README.md

 ## Introduction

-- The Spec Server Proxy is a Python server that extracts product specifications and uploads measurement data to SystemLink Enterprise (SLE) using the NI Specification Compliance Manager (SCM) Server's APIs.
-This enables user applications built for the NI SCM Server to work with SLE without application-side changes.
+- The Spec Server Proxy is a Python server that extracts product specifications and uploads measurement data to SystemLink Enterprise (SLE) via the NI Specification Compliance Manager (SCM) Server APIs.
+This allows user applications developed for the NI SCM Server to operate with SLE without requiring modifications on the application side.

 ## Dependencies